 - Move gently, as moving rapidly means you’re pushing harder and putting down more pressure.

 - Keep all points of contact as near to the panel’s fixed location as possible.
-This puts a greater strain on the panel supports than it does on the panel itself.
+This puts a greater strain on the panel supports than on the panel itself.

 Is it possible to get electrocuted while walking on solar panels or solar cells?